Introduction

 orxlsx

 , all unique configurations will be exported as CSV or XLSX file.
-The file can be saved to the default path (i.e., the current directory), or it can be saved to a specific path by setting theFORGE_EXPORT_UNIQUE_OP_CONFIG_DIR_PATH
+The file can be saved to the default path (for example, the current directory), or it can be saved to a specific path by setting theFORGE_EXPORT_UNIQUE_OP_CONFIG_DIR_PATH

 environment variable.